Build your Knowledge

 It's in the water!

 • Cryptosporidiosis (crip-toh-spore-id-ee-oh-sis) is caused by Cryptosporidium (crip-toh-spore-id-ee-um).
-The symptoms include diarrhea, headache, nausea, and stomach cramps.
-It usually shows up 1 to 12 days after becoming infected, and the symptoms usually last for 1 to 2 weeks.
+The symptoms include watery diarrhea, headache, nausea, and stomach cramps.
+It can show up 2 to 10 days (average of 7 days) after becoming infected, and the symptoms usually last for 1 to 2 weeks.

 • Giardiasis (jee-ar-dye-a-sis), also known as "beaver fever," is caused by Giardia (jee-ar-dee-ah).
 It shares similar symptoms with cryptosporidiosis.
 Symptoms include diarrhea, gas, stomach cramps, weakness, and weight loss.
 Vomiting, chills, and headache may also occur.
-Symptoms first show up 7 to 10 days after becoming infected and can last for as long as 6 weeks.
+Symptoms first show up 1 to 14 days (average of 7 days) after becoming infected and usually last 1 to 3 weeks.

 How to prevent waterborne diseases:

-• Use bottled water only, or boil water at least 5 minutes before using it.
-Alternatively, you can purify water with iodine tablets or special water filters.
+• Use bottled water only, or boil water at least one minute before using it.
+Alternatively, you can purify water with special water filters that remove microscopic parasites.

-• Use purified water to brush your teeth, wash dishes, fruits, or vegetables, and make ice cubes.
+• Don't brush your teeth, wash dishes, fruits, or vegetables, or use ice cubes made with water that hasn't been purified.

 • Peel raw fruits and vegetables before you eat them.